 The 6th European Blockchain Convention featured an insightful conversation about how blockchain can support sustainable supply chains.
-The panel composed by Duncan Johnston-Watt, Daniela Barbosa, Garance Osternaud, Alberto Cozer and Pedro López agreed that consumers are driving blockchain development within this area.
-According to Garance Osternaud, Project Manager at Carrefour, the company has already 14 products on its blockchain that consumers can easily trace where the product came from, where the materials were sourced and so on.
+The panel composed of Duncan Johnston-Watt, Daniela Barbosa, Garance Osternaud, Alberto Cozer, and Pedro López agreed that consumers are driving blockchain development within this area.
+According to Garance Osternaud, Project Manager at Carrefour, the company has already 14 products on its blockchain that consumers can easily trace where the product came from, where the materials were sourced, and so on.

 Improving supply chains has been one of the key use cases for blockchain for years.
 After years of experimenting, real use cases are coming up – for a company like Carrefour, it’s utilizing the DLT to aid with traceability and transparency.
 Duncan Johnston-Watt of Blockchain Technology Partners (BTP), an enterprise blockchain protocol providing businesses with a platform to explore new use cases, agrees that Blockchain’s two prominent features within supply chains have always been product traceability and transfer of ownership.
 He adds that it’s a foundational concept that applies to supply chains and multiple industries.

 “Blockchain’s two prominent features within supply chains have always been product traceability and transfer of ownership” – Duncan Johnston-Watt, CEO & Founder at BTP